Nicholas-Menanno/FinalProject/D-FENCE.md

 ## Vulnerability 3, Wordpress User Enumeration

-To stop this install the free WP Hardening plugin, go to the security fixers tab and enable Stop User enumeration
+Wordpress user enumeration allows a malicious actor to gain usernames to attempt bruteforces on passwords for those users.

-There are various other settings that could be used here to add extra security to the wordpress installation
+To stop this install the free WP Hardening plugin, go to the security fixers tab and enable Stop User enumeration There are various other settings that could be used here to add extra security to the wordpress installation

 ## Vulnerability 4, wp-config.php is easily accessable

-wp-config.php
+The wp-config.php file is an important file which holds the details about the deployment of wordpress and its configuration.

-I would also recommened to change the permissions to read this file to only certain accounts based on the needs of the developers, which should be heavily restricted as it is not important for most accounts to have access to and only serves as a liability if it can be accessed easily.
+It is a good idea to change the permissions to read this file to only certain accounts based on the needs of the developers, which should be heavily restricted as it is not important for most accounts to have access to and only serves as a liability if it can be accessed easily.
 This can be done by creating a group on linux and adding users to it who need to access the wp-config.php file